 The capstone experience and development is intended to serve as a culminating experience in the Nonprofit Leadership Program.
 The course encourages students to draw on courses and co-curricular experiences throughout the curriculum to create and develop a portfolio.
 This course will prepare students to use skills they have developed through the program to develop a community project that addresses social issues within our community.
 At the conclusion of this course, students with have demonstrated skills commensurate with the core competencies and displayed a level of knowledge necessary for effectively managing a nonprofit organization as a competent leaders.
 Prerequisite: POLS 200.
 S.

 POLS 480.
 Administrative Internship.
 1-3 Credits.

-On-the-job training in a governmental position with final report and analysis of the agency by the intern.
+On-the-job training in a governmental or non-profit organization position with final report and analysis of the agency by the intern.
 Prior approval of instructor required before enrollment.
 Prerequisites: GPA of 3.0, 12 hours in POLS, course related to cooperative experience, and permission of department.
+Repeatable to 3 credits.
 S/U grading.
-F,S.
+On demand.

 POLS 489.
 Senior Honors Thesis.
 1-15 Credits.

 POLS 491.
 Readings in Political Science.
 1-3 Credits.

 Selected readings with oral and written reports.
 Consent of instructor required prior to enrollment.
 Prerequisites: GPA of 3.0 or higher , 12 hours in Pols, course related to readings, and consent of department.
 F,S.

 POLS 493.
 Professional Project Public Administration.
 3 Credits.